NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

-Next, the left and right images are roughly aligned using one of the four methods: (1) a homography transform of the right image based on automated tie-point measurements, (2) an affine epipolar transform of both the left and right images (also based on tie-point measurements as earlier), the effect of which is equivalent to rotating the original cameras which took the pictures, (3) a 3D
+Next, the left and right images are roughly aligned using one of the four methods: (1) a homography transform of the right image based on automated tie-point measurements (interest point matches), (2) an affine epipolar transform of both the left and right images (also based on tie-point measurements as earlier), the effect of which is equivalent to rotating the original cameras which took the pictures, (3) a 3D